tailwindlabs/tailwindcss/source/docs/theme.blade.md

 If you need to reference another value in your theme, you can do so by providing a closure instead of a static value.
 The closure will receive a `theme()` function that you can use to look up other values in your theme using dot notation.

-For example, by default the `backgroundColor` plugin references the `colors` theme property by being defined like this:
+For example, you could generate `fill` utilities for every color in your color palette by referencing `theme('colors')` in your `fill` configuration:

 ```js
 // tailwind.config.js